Skip to main content

 Strategy

-Winners instead curate a portfolio that specifically highlights the skills needed for their specific art field.
+Winners instead curate a portfolio that highlights their specific discipline—like digital arts or theatre—and shows clear growth.

 Strategy